jatin69/codeathon/Ducs-Coding-Cup/Q6/Problem_Statement.md

 Explanation

+Use shapes to fill maximum square boxes in the board.
 Maximum number of pieces can be used when all the squares in the board has ‘0’ symbol.
 Output will be 0 when all the squares in the board has ‘1’ symbol since no any piece can be used, as shown in the first test case.